This classic coconut cream pie is made with a delicious custard filling and topped with sweetened whipped cream and toasted coconut.

-- The recipe uses instant vanilla pudding mix and add in a combination of vanilla and coconut extract.
-Instant is different than the Cook & Serve variety of pudding.
+- Use instant vanilla pudding mix.
+Add in a combination of vanilla and coconut extract.
+Instant pudding is different than the Cook & Serve variety of pudding.
 I like the flavor of using vanilla pudding with extract much better than using coconut pudding.

-- I always use whole milk when making pudding, you can a richer, fuller flavor.
+- Always use whole milk when making pudding, you get a richer, fuller flavor.

-- I like to use sweetened coconut but you can also use unsweetened.
-I toast 1/4 cup of the coconut to sprinkle on top, the rest is folded in with the pudding mixture.
+- Use sweetened coconut but you can also use unsweetened.
+Toast 1/4 cup of the coconut to sprinkle on top, the rest is folded in with the pudding mixture.
 Follow my How to Toast Coconut tutorial here.

 - Make your sweetened whipping cream using this tutorial.

-- Half of the whipped cream will go in with the pudding and the rest is used to top the pie with.
+- Use half of the whipped cream with the pudding and the rest is used to top the pie with.